bjornedstrom/python-sha3/README.md

 This Python module is copyright Björn Edström 2012, 2015 <be@bjrn.se>

-The code is heavily based on the Keccak reference, available here:
+The code is heavily based on the Keccak reference which is available here:

 https://github.com/gvanas/KeccakCodePackage